apache/mxnet/docs/get_started/osx_setup.md

 ## Prepare Environment for GPU Installation

 This section is optional.
 Skip to next section if you don't plan to use GPUs.
-If you plan to build with GPU, you need to set up environment for CUDA and cuDNN.
+If you plan to build with GPU, you need to set up the environment for CUDA and cuDNN.

-First download and install [CUDA 8 toolkit](https://developer.nvidia.com/cuda-toolkit).
+First, download and install [CUDA 8 toolkit](https://developer.nvidia.com/cuda-toolkit).

 Once you have the CUDA Toolkit installed you will need to setup the required environment variables by adding the following to your ~/.bash_profile file: